Long Beach, NY Demographics

 A map of Long Beach's Population by Race

-Of the 1,293 places in New York, Long Beach is the 32nd most populous.
+Long Beach is ranked the 33rd most populous place in New York, out of 1,291 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Long Beach was ranked the 32nd most populous place in the 2020 Census.

 Long Beach's White Population